St. Paul's Community Development Corporation

 Third Monday of Each Month at 5:30 p.m.

 Volunteers Needed to Prep, Serve Dinner at St. Paul's Shelter

-One of the more rewarding projects we undertake at St. Elizabeth’s is to prepare and serve dinners at the men’s shelter at St. Paul’s in Paterson.
-St. Elizabeth's serves meals at the men's shelter on the fourth Wednesday of every month.
-A sign-up sheet is located in the Parish Hall corridor.
-For more information, contact the Church Office.
+One of the more rewarding projects we undertake at St. Elizabeth’s is to prepare and serve dinners at the men’s shelter at St. Paul’s in Paterson on the third Monday of every month.

 The sign-up sheet is located on the Outreach bulletin board in the hallway near the Church Office.
 For additional information, please contact Outreach Committee chairperson Pat Middleton through the Church Office (201-444-2299 or firstname.lastname@example.org).